Indians move into tie for 2nd wild card, beat Phillies 10-1

 Realmuto’s RBI double put Philadelphia ahead in the third.

-The Indians took advantage of two errors that ignited the fifth-inning rally, which paid off with Mercado’s drive into the bleachers in left field on an 0-2 pitch from Velasquez.
+The Indians took advantage of sloppy play in the fifth, which paid off with Mercado’s drive into the bleachers in left field on an 0-2 pitch.

-Fielding errors by shortstop Jean Segura and Velasquez made all three runs unearned.
-Segura couldn’t come up with a barehand grab of leadoff hitter Greg Allen’s grounder.
-Velasquez fielded Roberto Pérez’s bunt with his barehand but dropped the ball, putting two runners on.
+Segura couldn’t come up with a bare-hand grab of leadoff hitter Greg Allen’s grounder.
+Velasquez fielded Roberto Pérez’s bunt with his bare hand but dropped the ball, putting two runners on.

-After a day off, Cleveland starts a three-game series against the White Sox and finishes with three games at Washington.

 TRAINER’S ROOM